fly-lang/fly/llvm/docs/MergeFunctions.rst

 7. Complex types (structures, arrays, etc.).
 Follow complex objects comparison technique (see the very first paragraph of this chapter).
 Both *left* and *right* are to be expanded and their element types will be checked the same way.
-If we get -1 or 1 on some stage, return it.
+If we getValue -1 or 1 on some stage, return it.
 Otherwise return 0.

-8. Steps 1-6 describe all the possible cases, if we passed steps 1-6 and didn't get any conclusions, then invoke ``llvm_unreachable``, since it's quite an unexpectable case.
+8. Steps 1-6 describe all the possible cases, if we passed steps 1-6 and didn't getValue any conclusions, then invoke ``llvm_unreachable``, since it's quite an unexpectable case.

 cmpValues(const Value*, const Value*)